sakurashine/HiBiCo/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to open an issue, or contact me at dongj39@mail2.sysu.edu.cn.
+If you have any questions, feel free to open an issue, or contact me at dongj39@mail2.sysu.edu.cn.